enkomio/ManagedInjector/README.md

 For practical examples see the <a href="https://github.com/enkomio/ManagedInjector/blob/master/Src/Examples/TestRunner/Program.cs">TestRunner project</a>.

+### Adding Assembly dependencies
+If the injected assembly has any dependencies on not standard .NET Assembly, you can add those dependencies with the ``AddDependency`` method.

+### Adding external files
+If the injected assembly needs to load some external file in order to work correctly (like a configuration file) you can specify them with the ``AddFile`` method.
+This method will copy the specified file in the working directory of the injected process.

 ## Build
 _ManagedInjector_ is currently developed by using VisualStudio 2017 Community Edition (be sure to have the latest version installed).
 To build the source code be sure you have to:
 * install <a href="https://www.microsoft.com/net/download">.NET Core SDK</a>